 As a continuation of Introduction to Short Story, this workshop touches base on how to write short shorts.
 This means cutting your adverbs and adjectives, while looking at elements of fiction in a more in-depth manner.
 You will learn how to use effective dialog, focus on conflicts and sharpen your characters.

-- Learn how to come up with story ideas quickly
+- Learn how to come up with simplified story ideas

 - Understand how to develop and control the pace of your story